Yadnesh-Ranshevare/Redis/Readme.md

 > in redis number are stores as a string as well

-<a href="https://redis.io/docs/latest/commands/?group=string" target="_blank">Visit the official docs of redis to understand the all of the commands related to String<a/>
+<a href="https://redis.io/docs/latest/commands/?group=string" target="_blank">Visit the official docs of redis to understand all of the available commands related to String<a/>

 ### Common String Commands